< Back

 For example, let’s assume a FoF has net assets of $1 million.
 If they hold a 20% interest in Fund A and that fund holds an investment in a Company X common stock with a fair value of $300,000, the investment in Company X would be required to be presented/disclosed separately as a result of the “look through” requirement (i.e. $300,000 x 20% = 60,000, which is greater than $1 million (net assets) x 5% (or $50,000)).

-This requirement seems reasonable, but often presents some interesting application issues.
-Let’s take a look at just a couple quick ones:
+The requirement discussed above seems reasonable, but often presents some interesting application issues.
+Let’s take a look at just a few.

 ASC 946 does not specifically address the issue highlighted in this example and only provides the principle already covered above.
 Therefore, judgment will need to be applied and an accounting policy will need to be developed by the fund.
 Two arguments that can be made to this scenario include: